You are here

 How is culture represented through visual media, from ethnographic and documentary film, to feature films, television, and new media?
 How do various communities re-vision themselves through mass, independent, or new media?
 This course investigates media and its role in the contemporary world from a socio-cultural anthropological perspective.

-This course surveys humanity's origin.
-The synthetic theory of evolution, its principles, processes, evidence and application underlie this course.
-Lecture topics and laboratory projects include: evolutionary theory, human variation, human adaptability, primate biology, and behaviour, taxonomy and classification, paleontological principles and human origins.
+This course explores the synthetic theory of evolution, its principles, processes, evidence and application as it relates to the evolution of human and nonhuman primates.
+Lecture topics and laboratory projects include: evolutionary theory, human variation, human adaptability, primate biology, and behaviour, taxonomy and classification, paleontological principles and human origins and evolution.

 Science credit